Merwin-Rebello/100days/README.md

 Q24) Took 2 inputs from the user and printed te largest of that two.

 Q25) Learned to put custom cursor for websites

+Q26) To print how many calories are burnt.(for push ups  conversion rate from google)